Updated: March 13, 2022

 It will not be a good feeling to miss out, but it usually doesn’t last long and you’ll eventually be okay within a few days.
-What’s really worse is having to deal with debt and the stress that comes along with it for several months to come.
+What’s worse is having to deal with debt and the stress that comes along with it for several months to come.

 Plan your budget in advance.

 My friends and I would always go to the beach during summer.
-You could say it’s already an annual tradition for us for more than a decade.
+You could say it’s already been an annual tradition for us for more than a decade.
 And I know it’s the same for most people.

 That’s why it makes sense to save for it in advance.
 Imagine setting aside just P1000 every month.
 Instantly, that’s a P12,000 travel budget for you after a year.